Choate-Robotics/Programming-SOPs/docs/code/autopython.rst

 This part gets a little repetitive, but here's the gist:
 - AutoBuilder.followPath(paths[i]) follows path i in our choreo trajectory
-- We utilize the fact that the entire auto is in a Sequential Command Group, to run all of the tasks in order: following a path and then doing tasks at the location it ends up at
+- We utilize the fact that the entire auto is in a Sequential Command Group, to run all of the tasks in order: following a path and then doing tasks at the location it ends up at.
 - You might notice we also use Parallel Command Groups, which run multiple commands in parallel.
 We use them to follow the paths in our Choreo trajectory while also moving the robot subsystems.